jeikhan/job4j/chapter_002/src/main/java/ru/job4j/tracker/README.md

 #### `jeitracker.jar`

-1. Go to your `download folder`
+1. Go to your `download folder`...
-2. Press `Shift + Right Mouse Button` anywhere in the folder window and select the _"Open command window here"_ option from the context menu
+2. Press `Shift + Right Mouse Button` anywhere in the folder window and select the _"Open command window here"_ option from the context menu...
-3. Type in command prompt `java -jar jeitracker.jar` and press `Enter`
+3. Type in command prompt `java -jar jeitracker.jar` and press `Enter`.

 #### `Source code.zip`

-1. Unzip with `Windows zip-tool` or [`7zip`](https://www.7-zip.org/) tool
+1. Unzip with `Windows zip-tool` or [`7zip`](https://www.7-zip.org/) tool...
 2. Go to...

 ```
 job4j/chapter_002/src/main/java/ru/job4j/tracker/build_app
 ```

-2. Press `Shift + Right Mouse Button` anywhere in the folder window and select the _"Open command window here"_ option from the context menu
+2. Press `Shift + Right Mouse Button` anywhere in the folder `build_app` and select the _"Open command window here"_ option from the context menu...
-3. Type in command prompt `java -jar jeitracker.jar` and press `Enter`
+3. Type in command prompt `java -jar jeitracker.jar` and press `Enter`.

 #### `Source code.tar.gz`

 > Warning!
 Recommended for Linux

-1. Unzip with `tar xvzf name_archive.tar.gz` in terminal
+1. Unzip with `tar xvzf name_archive.tar.gz` in terminal...
 2. Go to...

 ```
 job4j/chapter_002/src/main/java/ru/job4j/tracker
 ```

-3. Press `Right Mouse Button` on the folder `build_app` and select the _"Open in terminal"_ option from the context menu
+3. Press `Right Mouse Button` on the folder `build_app` and select the _"Open in terminal"_ option from the context menu...
-4. Type in terminal `java -jar jeitracker.jar` and press `Enter`
+4. Type in terminal `java -jar jeitracker.jar` and press `Enter`.

 ### Demo